 On Individuality and Community

-The gathering functions as a temporary community where we practice creating the world the way we want it to exist.
-Not only are we creating a temporary community, but we are also creating hundreds of communities within a community.
+creating the world the way we want it to exist.
+Not only are we creating

 The gathering itself is a temporary community with not exactly rules, but guidelines on how to gather and create the peace we want to see on this planet.
 In gathering speak--these guidelines are called the “Raps.”
 I strongly recommend you read the raps, which you can find here as well as the Mini Manual of Gathering Consciousness.
 Or read Paul's a rainbow guide.